 We recommend you use a child restraint that is less than 10 years old.
 The restraint will have a sticker showing approval and a date stamp for when the restraint was manufactured.

 Don't use a child restraint that has been in a crash.
 If you use a second hand child restraint, get a copy of the manufacturer's instructions, so you understand how to use it safely.

-In addition to the safety risks, if a child is not in an approved child restraint that is properly fastened and adjusted, you can be fined $400 and incur 3 demerit points for each child that is not properly restrained.
+In addition to the safety risks, if a child is not in an approved child restraint that is properly fastened and adjusted, you may be fined $1,078 and incur 4 demerit points for each child that is not properly restrained.
 Double demerit points will apply for second or subsequent child restraint or seatbelt offences committed within 1 year after an earlier offence.

 In this guide: